 Explanatory research is the most common type of research method and is responsible for establishing cause-and-effect relationships that allow generalisations to be extended to similar realities.
-It is closely related to descriptive research, although it provides additional information about the observed object and its interactions with the environment.
+It is closely related to descriptive research, although it provides additional information about the observed Prof Andrei Booth fect and its interactions with the environment.